tk-notes/lucas-meier-blog/content/notes/2021/01/nets-define-topologies/index.md

 As a reminder, a limit point of a set $S$ is a point $x$ such that every neighborhood of $x$ intersects $S$.

-Nets allow us to more precisely capture the nature of limit points than sequences.
+Nets allow us to more precisely capture the nature of limit points better than sequences.

 A point $x$ is a limit point of $S$ precisely when there exists a net in $S$ converging to $x$.